morinlab/MBB243/README.md

 chmod 700 ~/.ssh/id_rsa
 ```

 Do you get an error about the repository not existing or not having permissions?
 If so, did you replace the `rdmorin` in the example above with your git user ID?
-Did you accidentally specify git clone using the https instead of git@github.com syntax?
+Did you accidentally specify git clone using the https instead of git@github.com syntax??

 ## More Resources